forensic-police-sketch-eyes-990x358

 Forensic Sketch Artist Salary

-The BLS calculates the average annual salary for a craft and fine artist to be $49,960 or $24.02 per hour (BLS May 2021), while the average annual salary for a police officer or detective is $66,020 or $31.74 per hour (BLS May 2021).
+The BLS calculates the average annual salary for a craft and fine artist to be $45,340 or $21.80 per hour (BLS May 2024), while the average annual salary for a police officer or detective is $79,320 or $38.14 per hour (BLS May 2024).

-Professionals who hold associate or bachelor’s degrees statistically earn higher salaries than professionals with a high school diploma.
+Professionals who hold associate’s or bachelor’s degrees statistically earn higher salaries than professionals with a high school diploma.
 Therefore, certification or proof of continuing education courses can help people leverage higher salaries when applying for jobs or promotions in law enforcement.
 Freelance artists calculate their pay rates based on their educational backgrounds, previous work experience, and professional training.

-How to Become a Forensic Sketch Artist
+How To Become a Forensic Sketch Artist

 Step One: Graduate from High School (Four Years)